Last Updated on March 18, 2021 by Julia Wilson

 Exercise wheels, which are large versions of the type pet mice and hamsters use.

-Make sure that toys don’t have parts which can easily be chewed off and swallowed and rotate toys regularly.
+Make sure that toys don’t have parts that can easily be chewed off and swallowed and rotate toys regularly.